mshanken/code-guide/README.md

 # Code Guide
 Code Guide is a project for documenting standards for developing flexible, durable, and sustainable HTML and CSS (and JS).
 This should be a start point of company style guide, contribution are always welcome.
-Now, you can create your own theme with theme-builder (create your own CSS file with these tool) This site was built using [Harp-Boilerplate](https://github.com/mshanken/harp-boilerplate)
+Now, you can create your own theme with theme-builder (create your own CSS file with these tool).

+This site was built using [Harp-Boilerplate](https://github.com/mshanken/harp-boilerplate)

 # Front-End development